StrangeBeeCorp/docs/docs/thehive/operations/backup-restore.md

         ## Path to backup folder
         BACKUP_ROOT_FOLDER="/opt/backups"
         ## Name of the folder containing the backup to restore
-        ## TBD: read backups from the folder and ask the basckup to restore amongst last 10
         BACKUP_TO_RESTORE="14122024-1044-0000"
         ## ============================================================
         ## DO NOT MODIFY ANYTHING BELOW THIS LINE